Silver Lake Village: The decline of Apache

 In the early 1980s, Apache underwent a major renovation, only to have its south end damaged by a tornado on 26 April 1984.
 Three days after the tornado, a major snowfall covered the area.
 Since it was spring, the snow quickly melted, flooding twister-damaged areas of the mall.
 The damage was repaired, and the mall re-opened on 15 November.
 Some of the original charm was lost, as the multi-colored clerestory windows around the center court were replaced with colorless glass.

 In the early 1990s, tenants began leaving the mall in droves.
 Herberger's opened at Apache in 1987, saving the center from demolition for 17 years.
 By 2000, the mall was nearly empty, but still open to mall-walkers.
 Around this time, Apache Plaza was voted as the "best place to dump someone" in the Twin Cities by the local alternative weekly City Pages.

 Apache was scheduled for demolition in April 2004.
 The final days saw the mall host a "Bulldozer Bash."
 This was intended to kick off plans for its successor development, Silver Lake Village, a mixed-use development.
 However, the majority of the people at the event were not there to celebrate the new shopping center, but came to share Apache memories and mourn the loss of what was once the center of their community.

 Housing

 Silver Lake Village has a number of choices, including traditional apartments, condominiums, and cottage-style homes.
 Most of this housing is new construction since 2004, but some properties, such as the Equinox Apartments, were constructed in the 1970s in the era of the Apache Plaza.

-In March of 2020, The Doran Group began a project of revitalizing the site of a vacant Walmart located within the complex.
-The project, named The Ruby Apartments, had construction continue into October of 2022, when the first leases and purchases were made.
+In March 2020, The Doran Group began a project of revitalizing the site of a vacant Walmart located within the complex.
+The project, named The Ruby Apartments, had construction continue into October 2022, when the first leases and purchases were made.
 The Ruby has 496 rooms, and brings a modern and urban feel to the complex.